Elinor Florence, Author

 Several charming folk art paintings were signed only PP. We thought they were reminiscent of Nova Scotia artist Maud Lewis.

 There were also smaller items, like this multimedia work by Penticton artist Carney Oudendag.
-She donated three of her creations and they were snapped up!
+She donated three creations and they were snapped up!

 There were many lovely examples of needlepoint, like this rendition of Fragonard’s “A Young Girl Reading.”
 Sadly, handicrafts are no longer appreciated as they once were.
 This one sold for $10.